area9innovation/flow9/tools/dsl/readme.md

 # DSL & Rewriting engine

 This is a system to define syntax & semantics for languages, including rewrite rules and compilers.
+In other words, a toolbox for making programming languages.

 ## Architecture

 This system is designed to make programming languages and language features "first-class".
-The goal is to separate out the various aspects of programming languages, make them easy to define, and importantly, to make them compositional.
+The goal is to separate out the various aspects of programming languages, make them easy to define in isolation, and importantly, to make them compositional so a language can be build from independent pieces.

 The result is a system where you can define new programming languages by picking a base language, and then adding language features on top.
 The library will then